FifthLord/FifthLord.github.io/README.md

 # Single-page social network application

 In this project, I learned how to use different approaches in working with single page applications.\
-Created class and functional components, used both local and global state.
-Added middle layer.\
+Created class and functional components, used both local and global state.\
 Created HOC and container components, as well as other intermediate technologies.

 # Languages, principles and technologies in the project